Table of contents

-A Politically Exposed Person (PEP) is someone who, through their position or influence, is more susceptible to being involved in bribery or corruption.
-This is usually someone who has been entrusted with a prominent public function.
+A Politically Exposed Person (PEP) is someone who, through their position or influence, is more susceptible to being involved in bribery, money laundering or corruption.
+This is usually someone who has been entrusted with a prominent public function in a government or international organization.
 Close business associates and family members are also considered PEPs.
 PEPs represent a higher risk for financial institutions and Designated Non-Financial Businesses and Professions (DNFBPs) because they are more likely to become involved in financial crimes like money laundering.

 The Politically Exposed Person (PEP) regulations

 As part of AML regulations, many countries have established rules for identifying Politically Exposed Persons (PEP).
 In Europe, this is mandated as part of the Anti-Money Laundering Directive (AMLD).
 In particular, PEP regulation was strengthened significantly as part of the fifth directive (5AMLD), implemented in 2020.

 A PEP presents a higher risk for money laundering activities or terrorist financing.
 As such, financial institutions must identify whether potential clients are PEPs and apply appropriate extra due diligence if so.
 Being a PEP does not imply that the person has been involved in illegal activity, but extra care must be taken when checking the person and transactions.

 What are the implications of having business ties with a Politically Exposed Person?

 As part of Anti Money Laundering (AML) programs, companies must implement screening mechanisms against individuals they are working with, to prevent corruption and risks of conflict of interest.
 Indeed, most the countries have set up within their AML legislations the obligation for screening PEPs to prevent the associated risks.
 Financial institutions and designated non-financial businesses and professions (DNFBPs) are the most affected entities by these obligations.